 This is Why I Chose Travel Nursing…

 Becoming a travel nurse jolted me into a new “normal”.
 It opened my eyes to things I never knew.
-It brought people into my life I would have never known and even took some people out of my life that I though I cared deeply about.
+It brought people into my life I would have never known and even took some people out of my life that I thought I cared deeply about.
 So yes, travel nursing has taken me to 20+ countries and has allowed me to live in six different states.
-Travel nursing has led me to volunteer abroad, and its even given me 280 days off work in three years.
+Travel nursing has led me to volunteer abroad, and it’s even given me 280 days off work in three years.
 But its also done so much more than that.

 To fully understand what I’m talking about you just need to go and experience it for yourself.
 It might be scary.
 It might be messy.
 But one thing is for certain… its one hell of a ride.

 Are you looking to take the leap into travel nursing but would like a little more guidance?
 I now offer 1:1 mentoring for those serious about becoming a travel nurse.
 Please read this post for details: How to Become a Travel Nurse.